-- 5 The Board undertakes a formal annual assessment of its effectiveness as a whole and that of each of its board committees and individual directors. - 5.1 The Board collectively reviews and evaluates its performance based on the questions contained in a Board Evaluation Questionnaire circulated to the Directors.
-The performance criteria and process for evaluation are determined by the Board. - 5.2 The Board conducts an annual performance assessment.
+5 The Board undertakes a formal annual assessment of its effectiveness as a whole and that of each of its board committees and individual directors.

+5.1 The Board collectively reviews and evaluates its performance based on the questions contained in a Board Evaluation Questionnaire circulated to the Directors.
+The performance criteria and process for evaluation are determined by the Board.

+- 5.2 The Board conducts an annual performance assessment.
 Each Director responds to the questionnaire and the results and comments received are tabulated and summarized without reference to specific Directors.
 The results are then reviewed by the Board which may make recommendations or decide on action to be taken. - 5.3 There is no separate evaluation of each Board committee or of individual Directors.
 The Board is of the view that separate evaluation by committee or of individual Directors results in a duplication of effort and does not yield any significant new information or perspectives.
-This is because there is an overlap between the composition of the Board and various Committees.
-The RMC, IC and ITC have the same composition as the Board.
-Directors who are not members of the AC, RC and NC are in attendance and are appraised of the proceedings of these Committees.
-Furthermore, the Board would rather focus on their collective strengths and shared responsibility for the management of the Company rather than to focus on individual strengths and weaknesses, which might be counterproductive and damage the sense of collegiality of the Board.
+Directors who are not members of a Committee often attend by invitation and are appraised of the proceedings of that Committees.
+The Board would rather focus on their collective strengths and shared responsibility for the management of the Company rather than to focus on individual strengths and weaknesses, which might be counterproductive and damage the sense of collegiality of the Board.
 No external facilitators are engaged for the evaluation exercise.